DBCDK/serviceprovider/doc/api-design.md

 - `callback` is the callback name when doing a jsonp request on the HTTP-transport
 - `envelope` specifies whether to have the envelope explicit, or implicit (with status code on HTTP).
 Default is `false` with HTTP transport (and not jsonp), and `true` otherwise.
 - `pretty` determines whether the JSON should be prettyprinted when serialising.
 - `fields` which keys should be in the returned object.
-Limiting the fields could improve performance, for example by excluding cover image or recommendations when getting information about a creative work.
 - `offset` for paginated results, such as search result.
 - `limit` for paginated results, - number of results per page.